-Install private packages · Cloudflare Pages docs
+Install private packages

 With npm, you can create and view tokens through its website or you can use the

 npm CLI.
-If you have the CLI set up locally and are authenticated, run the following commands:
+If you have the CLI set up locally and are authenticated, run the following commands in your terminal:

-# Verify the current npm user is correct$ npm whoami
+# Verify the current npm user is correct

-# Create a readonly token$ npm token create --read-only#-> Enter password, if prompted#-> Enter 2FA code, if configured
+# Create a readonly token

 This will produce a read-only token that looks like a UUID string.
 Save this value for a later step.